 Anachronic Order: Pull Tokyo Drift out of the lineup and stick it on the end, and you've got chronological order.
 This is how a character who died in 3 is able to appear in 4 through 6 without issue.
 (1, 2, 4, 5, 6, 3, 7)

-Han mentions going to Tokyo twice in Fast 6, putting Tokyo Drift after 6 but, presumably, before 7.
-The mid-credits stinger is an extended scene from the ending of Tokyo Drift that puts it quite definitively between 6 and 7.
+Han mentions going to Tokyo twice in Furious 6, putting Tokyo Drift after 6 but, presumably, before 7.
+The mid-credits stinger is an extended scene from the middle of Tokyo Drift that puts it quite definitively between 6 and 7.

 Armor-Piercing Question: There are a few here and there, but a particularly aggressive one in the fifth film sticks out.